“People who need the most love will often ask for it in the most unloving ways.”

 A member of the Evangelical Lutheran Church of America, Joseph Kim Paxton is an ICTG Advisor while pursuing doctoral degrees in Practical Theology at the Claremont School of Theology and Clinical Psychology at Pepperdine University.
 His current research areas include clinical-community psychology, pastoral care, social scientific approaches to biblical interpretation, group processes, spiritual struggle, coping, and attitudes.

-Exploring the changing landscape of long-term congregational care.
+Exploring the changing landscape of long-term community and congregational care.